RTGS-Lab/particle-mcp-server/README.md

 A Model Context Protocol server for the Particle IoT platform that enables AI assistants to manage Particle devices using natural language.

-## Features
+## Features/API Endpoints Covered

+### Devices
+- listDevices - lists all devices in your account

+### Diagnostics
+- getLastKnownVitals - gets the last known vitals from a specific device

+### Organizations
-- Listing devices a part of your Particle organization
+- listOrganizations - lists all organizations apart of your account
+- listOrganizationProducts - lists all prodcuts within an organization

+### Product Firmware
+- listProductFirmware - lists all firmware versions for a specific product id

 ## Setup and Installation